Well, it’s not a return exactly. Not in the ordinary sense of the word.

 At this point it occurred to me that more than a few blog readers have been asking for more real life office-worker misadventures, similar to the Job Experience set of posts.
-This shit will is perfect!
+This shit is perfect!
 I thought.
 And so it is.
 I selected the longest and angst-iest of the bunch to be published today.

 The only warnings I’d throw in are: